 Our mission is to enhance the quality of life for all segments of Winston-Salem by attracting, creating, and retaining jobs; augmenting the tax base; and assisting small and minority-owned businesses.

-The Housing Development Division develops housing and neighborhood revitalization plans and programs that accurately reflect local needs and conditions and citizens' desired strategies and outcomes.
+The Planning Division develops housing and neighborhood revitalization plans and programs that accurately reflect local needs and conditions and citizens' desired strategies and outcomes.
 The division effectively and efficiently coordinates the implementation and administration of adopted plans and programs.

 Auxiliary Programs are created to assist existing on-going neighborhood improvement initiatives: